top of page

 b.
 As an independent variable, working hours include not only government regulations and corporate-imposed hours but also personal choice, making it logically inappropriate for calculating the answer to this question.

 c.
-To calculate the index against New York's prices, nominal hourly wage values are used to avoid making price a duplicate variable.
+To calculate the index against New York's prices, hourly wage values are used to avoid making price a duplicate variable.